 Most formal culinary education programs use French gastronomy as their foundations, but as the world gets smaller and smaller, it's become vital that chefs are trained in a variety of culinary traditions.
 At the certificate level, courses in international cuisine introduce students to the basic flavors, ingredients and techniques found in culinary traditions from around the globe.

 For students interested in working in professional kitchens, completing online cooking certificate programs will give them the basic training necessary for entry-level cooking positions, such as prep, assistant or line cooks.
-In May of 2014, the U.S. Bureau of Labor Statistics (BLS) reported that lower-level cooks who worked in restaurants made an average of $23,700 a year.
+In May of 2018, the U.S. Bureau of Labor Statistics (BLS) reported that lower-level cooks who worked in restaurants made an average of $19,420 a year.
 However, the salary of a cook can vary widely by industry and employer.
-For example, those who work in traveler accommodation, or hotels, average $30,250 per year (www.bls.gov).
+For example, those who work in traveler accommodation average $31,960 per year (www.bls.gov).

-The BLS also reports that while job growth for cooks in general is expected to be 4%, or about the same as the national average, between 2014 and 2024, the prospects are still strong.
+The BLS also reports that while job growth for cooks in general is expected to be 11%, which is much faster than the national average, between 2018 and 2028.
 The BLS attributes this to restaurants trying to save money by hiring cooks instead of chefs, who often earn higher salaries.

 Aspiring cooks and chefs can improve their culinary skills by completing an online certificate program, which provides instruction in the preparation of every meal course.
 After finishing one of these programs, graduates may seek professional certifications in order to improve their employment opportunities in this competitive field.